fractaledmind/acidic_job/README.md

 **Note:** This does mean that you are restricted to objects that can be serialized by ActiveRecord, thus no Procs, for example.

 **Note:** You will note the use of `self.ride = ...` in the code sample above.
 In order to call the attribute setter method that will sync with the database record, you _must_ use this style. `@ride = ...` and/or `ride = ...` will both fail to sync the value with the database record.

+The default pattern you should follow when defining your `perform` method is to make any values that your `step` methods need access to, but are present at the start of the `perform` method simply instance variables.
+You only need to `provide` attributes that will be set _during a step_.
+This means, the initial value will almost always be `nil`.

 ### Transactionally Staged Jobs